Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

-Note that for methods such as the Taylor variational integrator, bounding $g(q,p)$ does bound the step-size, but not directly (see the tables below for a comparison of bounds, computationals time, steps, and error). \\ Compared to non-adaptive variational integrators, the adaptive methods showed a significant gain in efficiency for Kepler's 2-body planar problem with high eccentricity, while low eccentricity models do not need nor do they benefit from adaptivity.
+Tables \ref{table1} and \ref{table2} display a comparison of bounds, computational time, steps, and error.
+We can note that for methods such as the Taylor variational integrator, bounding $g(q,p)$ bounds the time-step, but not directly.
+Also, compared to non-adaptive variational integrators, such as the non-adaptive Taylor variational integrator and the St\"ormer--Verlet method (SV), the adaptive methods showed a significant gain in efficiency for Kepler's 2-body planar problem with high eccentricity, while low eccentricity models do not need nor do they benefit from adaptivity.
 A Hamiltonian dynamical system with regions of high curvature in the vector field and its norm will in general benefit from an adaptive scheme such as the one outlined here.